k-svensson/Temperature-analysis/Project description.md

 2. www.met.no
 3. Weather Underground, https://www.wunderground.com/dashboard/pws/IOSLO1862, api.weather.com

-Definition of daily "normal temperature": The temperature for that date during the period 1961-1990.
+*Definition of daily "normal temperature": The temperature for that date during the period 1961-1990.*

+To-do:
 - Get data and save to disk
 - Make the WU data the same granularity (daily) as the data from met.no
 - Load data into Power BI